Speak to a qualified cancer nurse

 Side effects of systemic chemotherapy

-Common side effects may include fatigue, nausea and vomiting, constipation, mouth sores, taste changes, itchy skin, hair loss, and tingling or numbness of fingers or toes.
-Side effects are usually temporary, but can be long-term or permanent.
-Talk to your doctor about whether medicines may ease these side effects.
+The side effects of chemotherapy vary.
+They may include fatigue, nausea and vomiting, constipation, mouth sores, taste changes, itchy skin, hair loss, ringing in the ears, and tingling or numbness of fingers or toes.
+In most cases, side effects last for only a few weeks or months, although sometimes they are permanent.
+Talk to your doctor about ways to reduce or manage any side effects you have.

 During chemotherapy, you may be more prone to infections.
 If you develop a temperature over 38°C, contact your doctor or go immediately to the emergency department at your nearest hospital.

 You will meet with the radiation oncology team to plan your treatment.
-During a radiation therapy session, you will lie on an examination table, and a machine will direct the radiation towards your bladder.
+It is common to have more imaging scans to help pinpoint the exact area to receive the radiation.
+During a radiation therapy session, you will lie on an examination table and a machine will direct the radiation towards your bladder.
 The treatment is painless and can’t be seen or felt.

 Side effects of radiation therapy